Pigs

 Scarlet

 Scarlet, the pig, has some congenital deformities in her front legs which gives her a pretty profound limp when she moves around.
 She’s somewhere around 6-7 years old.
 Pigs are prone to arthritis anyway and given her age and her limp, she’s almost certainly got some arthritic pain so we medicate her twice a day for that.
 (Can’t tell by a limp like with our other pigs because she arrived with one.)
 Despite all of that, Scarlet likes to roam around the pasture and frequently naps right up by the fence, closest to our house, so that she can keep an eye on our comings and goings.
 She is very outgoing and just loves people.
-But, my favorite thing is how she has befriended Willow, our paraplegic pig who shares the barn pasture with her.
-Sweet Willow lost the use of her back legs after being shot as a young pig.
-We’ve introduced her to other pigs but, probably feeling a little defenseless, Willow tended to be a little aloof and, occasionally, snappish.
-Totally understandable for a little pig who couldn’t run away if things turned ugly.
-But Willow found a BFF in Scarlet and the two of them eat, sleep and lounge in the sun together.
-It’s so much fun to see.

 Scooter